HowyY/ImageGenius/replit.md

 - Select from predefined visual style presets (e.g., "Cool Cyan Vector Line Art", "Warm Orange Flat Illustration")
 - Choose between different AI engines ("nanobanana" or "seedream")
 - **Lock a style** to maintain consistent visual style across multiple generations
-- **Set character reference** from generated images to maintain character consistency across different scenes
+- **Select reference images** (up to 3) from generated images to guide future generations
 - Generate images based on the combined prompt and style
 - View generation history with all past creations

-**NEW: Style Locking & Character Consistency Features** (November 2025):
+**NEW: Style Locking & Reference Image Features** (November 2025):
 - **Style Lock**: Users can lock their selected visual style, preventing accidental changes.
 The locked style is saved in localStorage and persists across page reloads.
-- **Character Reference**: Users can designate any generated image as a "character reference."
-Subsequent generations will prioritize maintaining that character's appearance (face, hairstyle, clothing) while applying the scene description.
-- **User Reference Images** (Latest): Users can now select up to 3 generated images as references with customizable priority order:
+- **User Reference Images**: Users can select up to 3 generated images as references with customizable priority order:
   - Add any generated image as a reference from the main page or history page
-  - Reorder reference images using arrow buttons (higher position = higher priority)
+  - **Drag-and-drop reordering**: Intuitive interface to change priority order by dragging cards (higher position = higher priority)
-  - Remove individual reference images
+  - Remove individual reference images or clear all at once with "Clear All" button
   - Reference images are placed first in the API's image_urls array (highest priority)
-  - Followed by character reference (legacy support), then style preset reference images
+  - Followed by style preset reference images
   - All reference data persists in localStorage across page reloads
+  - Drag state managed with useRef to survive component re-renders
-- **Image Priority System**: Priority order for API calls: 1) User reference images (in user-defined order), 2) Character reference (if set and not in user references), 3) Style preset reference images (all images, not just first one)
+- **Image Priority System**: Priority order for API calls: 1) User reference images (in user-defined order), 2) Style preset reference images (all images, not just first one)
-- **Smart Prompting**: The system automatically adds character consistency instructions to prompts when user references or character reference is active.
+- **Smart Prompting**: The system automatically adds character consistency instructions to prompts when user references are active.

 ## User Preferences